huntdatacenter/docs/docs/coordination/services-model.md

 ### New price model

-Our passion is to elevate data for a better world.
+Our purpose is to elevate data for a better world.
 To do so, we have chosen to spend our time helping scientists with digital tools on their quest.
 Money is a means towards this goal, not an end.
 We are part of a public university that runs these services with zero profit.

 In that context, we have been thinking hard about how to best establish a model that takes into account the diverse needs of our community members.